BartlomiejIT/Top-Fashion-Insta-Influencers-Campaign-SQL-Power-BI-Excel/README.md

 For this analysis, we're going to focus on the questions below to get the information we need for our marketing client -

-Here are the key questions we need to answer for our marketing client:

 1. Who are the top 10 Instagram influencers with the highest number of followers?

 2. Which 3 influencers have the highest average engagement?

 3. Which 3 influencers have the highest engagement rates?

 1. Who are the top 10 Instagram influencers with the highest number of followers?